Circumventing Backdoor Defenses That Are Based on Latent Separability: Conclusion

 \section{Conclusion}

-In this work, we point out that latent separability, a widely adopted assumption by state-of-the-art backdoor defenses, could be broken even by a poisoning adversary.
-We provide our insights on the phenomenon of latent separability, and design adaptive strategies to bypass defenses relying on it.
-Empirical study and evaluation on various latent space defenses show that our adaptive poisoning attacks indeed reduce the latent separability and render them ineffective.
-Moreover, our adaptive attacks can also circumvent defenses of other types.
-We call for every defense designer to take caution when leveraging the latent separability as an assumption.
+In this work, we revisited the assumption of latent separability for backdoor defenses.
+We revealed that this assumption could fail, leading to the failure of backdoor defenses built on this assumption.
+Specifically, we provided our insights on the phenomenon of latent separation, and designed adaptive attacks that can mitigate this separation.
+Empirical study and evaluation of various latent separation-based defenses showed that our adaptive poisoning attacks indeed suppress the latent separation and render them ineffective.
+We call for defense designers to take caution when leveraging latent separability as an assumption in their defenses.
+We also encourage further defenses to take our attacks into consideration for a more comprehensive evaluation.